 The Value of Our Reputation

-I am no marketing, sales or branding expert but after a few minutes with Casey Boggs and Michele Houck of ReputationUs recently, I sure felt a lot smarter.
-What I am working on is developing a tangible link between market value and book value.
-In general, the difference is normally explained by three overarching themes.
+I am no marketing, sales or branding expert but after a few minutes with Casey Boggs and Michele Houck of ReputationUs.
+I sure felt a lot smarter.
+I am still working on developing a tangible link between market value and book value.
+Typically, this difference is explained by three overarching themes.

 - The stakeholder’s reception of the company’s message – was it received with the same meaning the company intended?